 Rule 39 governs whether parties must be joined before a court may proceed with adjudication.
 See Tex.
 R. Civ.
 P. 39 (Joinder of Persons Needed for Just Adjudication).
 If the trial court determines that it is not feasible to join a party who should otherwise be joined, the court must proceed with an analysis under subsection (b) to determine "whether in equity and good conscience the action should proceed among the parties before it."
 Tex.
 R. Civ.
 P. 39(b).
-As the Texas Supreme Court has stated, "Under the provisions of our present Rule 39 it would be rare indeed if there were whose a person presence was indispensable in the sense that his absence deprives the iurisdiction court of to adjudicate between the joined." parties already Cooper v.
+As the Texas Supreme Court has stated, "Under the provisions of our present Rule 39 it would be rare indeed if there were а person whose presence was SO indispensable in the sense that his absence deprives the court of jurisdiction to adjudicate between the parties already joined."
+Cooper v.
 Tex.
 Gulf Indus., 513 S.W.2d 200, 204 (Tex.
 1974).
-This is so because the concern under the current rule is "less that of the iurisdiction of a court to proceed and is more a question of whether the court ought to proceed with those who are present."
+This is so because the concern under the current rule is "less that of the jurisdiction of a court to proceed and is more a question of whether the court ought to proceed with those who are present."
 Id.